Enter the Bitcoin banking system

 Do you need banks in order to use Bitcoin?

-No. Bitcoin is a monetary protocol for the Internet.
+Yes and no. If you want to buy Bitcoin directly from, for example, the stock market, you will need a valid credit card or bank account.
+Another way to get bitcoin is by using custodial wallets like BitBucks.
+This is possible because Bitcoin is a monetary protocol for the Internet.
 You can use Bitcoin in the same way as you access a website.
 Access is enabled by wallet software, which is available in various models free of charge, or by direct connection to a node.

-How does Bitcoin protect against inflation?
+How does bitcoin protect against inflation?

 What is Bitcoin?